sagnikgh1899/FraudDetection/README.md

 the [examples](https://github.com/sagnikgh1899/FraudDetection/tree/main/FraudDetection/examples) section of this GitHub page where you can find examples for doing the following:
 - Creating visualizations by merging the 4 datasets
-- Creating visualizations from the input test dataset
+- Creating visualizations for the input test dataset
-- Generating a csv file of potentially fraudulent claims from the input test dataset
+- Check model performances
-- Adding or removing fraud detection models
+- Predict Fraudulent Claims on a New Dataset

 #### LIMITATIONS AND FUTURE SCOPE